joh748/SOFTENG310-FinTrack/README.md

 # Frontend
 Make sure you're currently in the `.../SOFTENG310-FinTrack` directory (you may need to create a new terminal).
 Change your current directory to the frontend using:

 `cd frontend`

-Then, type in the following to download all the frontend dependencies (you may have to repeat this if new dependencies are added):
+Then, type in the following to download all the frontend dependencies (you have to repeat this if new dependencies are added):

 `npm install`

 It might take a bit of time for everything to be downloaded, but once its over, you can start running the frontend!

-The following section goes into great detail about the various commands, but to get started, just type the following into the terminal to run the frontend:
+The following section goes into great detail about the various commands, but to get started, just type the following into the terminal to run the frontend (make sure you've already entered the frontend directory):

 `npm start`

 ## Getting Started with Create React App